AlexPolidis/ChessStory/README.md

 chess notation.
 If there no paths that the knight can take the application will show an appropriate message and the user can try again after he resets the board.

+The application uses a mixture of DFS and BFS algorithms to calculate the path.
+Creates nodes and then traverses them.

 The Algebraic chess notation will look like this (1,1) -> (2,2) -> (3,3) -> (4,4) and it
 starts with the starting position and ends with the ending position.